locationtech/geomesa/docs/user/accumulo/install.rst

 .. warning::

     This approach is not recommended, as the GeoMesa classes will be on the global Accumulo classpath, and may conflict with other custom JARs installed in Accumulo.
+In addition, upgrading GeoMesa versions will require an Accumulo restart.

 Alternatively, the GeoMesa runtime JAR can be copied into the ``$ACCUMULO_HOME/lib/`` folder on each tablet server.